Close Menu

 HOW DOES THE SSA LOOK AT PATHOLOGIC FRACTURES?

-When the SSA looks at pathologic fractures of the bones, they will look at every part of the skeletal system.
-Fractures result from disorders that weaken the bones and make them vulnerable to breakage, like osteoporosis.
+When the SSA looks at pathologic fractures of the bones, they will look at every part of the skeleton.
+Fractures result from disorders that weaken the bones and make them vulnerable to breaking, like osteoporosis.

-Under Listing 1.19, the fractures must occur on separate, distinct occasions, rather than multiple fractures that occur at the same time.
+Under Listing 1.19, the fractures must occur on separate, distinct occasions, rather than multiple broken bones that occur at the same time.
 However, fractures can occur on the same bone multiple times.
 There is no certain time period that must occur between the fractures for the listing to be met.
 But, all three fractures must occur within a 12 month period.
-For example, the fractures of a bone may occur within hours or days of each other.
+For example, the bone fractures may occur within hours or days of each other.

 Listing 1.19 does not consider other types of fractures.
-For example, the SSA does not use listing 1.19 to look at fractures that do not heal.
-They also do not use listing 1.19 to examine complex traumatic fractures that might occur, for example, in a car accident.
+For example, the SSA does not use listing 1.19 to look at broken bones that do not heal.
+They also do not use listing 1.19 to examine complex trauma of the bones that might occur, for example, in a car accident.
 Instead, the SSA uses listing 1.22 or 1.23 to deal with complex fractures or those that do not heal.

 OSTEOPOROSIS CAN PREVENT YOU FROM WORKING